 A modest 4 hours 20 minutes’ drive to Watarrka National Park.

-Curtin Springs is an hour east from Uluru.
-A family run business, it includes a paper production plant, Wayside Inn, walking tours to the flat-top mesa of Atila (Mt Conner) and a huge million-acre cattle station.
+Curtin Springs is an hour east of Uluru.
+A family-run business, it includes a paper production plant, Wayside Inn, walking tours to the flat-top mesa of Atila (Mt Conner) and a huge million-acre cattle station.

-You’ll want at least 3.5 hours to walk around the rim of the canyon itself before sunset (take a guided tour) or the shorter South Wall Return Walk.
+Whether you take a guided tour or make the shorter South Wall Return Walk, you’ll want to leave at least 3.5 hours to traverse the rim of the canyon before sunset.
 Both have views down into the Garden of Eden.
-The shorter Kings Creek Walk takes you into the middle of the canyon for an overwhelming view of the cliff face.
+A shorter Kings Creek Walk takes you into the middle of the canyon for an overwhelming view of the cliff face.
 Sunrise walks are equally amazing.

 Sleep and eat at Kings Canyon Resort, which offers hotel rooms, cabins and campsites, plus a pool, playground, communal kitchen and general store.
 The Resort houses three dining venues: Carmichael’s Restaurant, with a breakfast buffet and evening banquet; Desert Oaks Bistro for light meals, snacks and picnics; and Under the Desert Moon for modern Australian cuisine outdoors.
 If you’d like a luxury farm stay and a home-cooked camel burger, hire a safari cabin or glamping tent at Kings Creek Station.